Get into dropshipping. Manufacturers ship products directly to your customer for you. You get all the upside without any of the inherent headaches.

 4. Spocket — A Shopify database app with good reviews

-Spocket gives you a great database app of dropshipping items.
+Spocket gives you a great database app for dropshipping items.
 They allow you to sort by country and simply upload the products into your Shopify store.

 They make it easy to find US and EU items that’ll ship within your country rather than from China, cutting down on slow ship speeds.